sasquatch678/A-Painted-World/FAQ.md

 Launch Steam.

 ### My mouse isn’t working
-Open the oblivion.ini in the profiles folder of wherever you installed the modlist and change bBackground Mouse=1.
+Open the oblivion.ini in the profiles folder of wherever you installed the modlist and change bBackground Mouse to 1.

 ### The game crashes on launch
 Try disabling DXVK in mo2.
 If this works, update your drivers and re-enable DXVK.
 If it still crashes, use a different version of DXVK or play without it.